ihsandev/movie-series-app/README.md

 ## What would you do differently if you were allocated more time?
-I think according to improvements part we need to good UI/UX and more refactor the code
+I think according to improvements part we need to good UI/UX and more refactor the code and I need to created the detail of each movie/series on the web

 ## Deploy on Vercel